Corum Jhaelen Irsei: Plot

 Shool then explains that Corum's ill fortune has been caused by the Chaos God Arioch, the Knight of the Swords.
 When Arioch and his fellow Chaos Lords conquered the Fifteen Planes, the balance between the forces of Law and Chaos tipped in favor of Chaos, and their minions - such as Glandyth-a-Krae - embarked on a bloody rampage.
 Shool sends Corum to Arioch's fortress to steal the Heart of Arioch, which the sorcerer intends to use to attain greater power.
 Corum confronts Arioch, and learns Shool is nothing more than a pawn of the Chaos God.
 Arioch then ignores Corum, who discovers the location of the Heart.
 Corum is then attacked by Arioch, but the Hand of Kwll crushes the Heart and banishes the Chaos God forever.
 Before fading from existence, Arioch warns Corum that he has now earned the enmity of the Sword Rulers.
-Corum returns to the island to rescue Rhalina, and observes Shool has become a powerless moron, and is devoured by his own creations soon afterwards.
-Corum learns Arkyn is in fact a Lord of Law, and that this is the first step towards Law regaining control of the Fifteen Planes.
+Corum then meets with The Giant of Laahr, who reveals himself to be Lord Arkyn, the godlike Lord of Law whose realm had been taken over by Arioch.
+Arkyn tells Corum the destruction of Arioch is the first step towards Law regaining control of the Fifteen Planes.
+Corum returns to the island to rescue Rhalina, and discovers Shool has become a powerless moron.
+Shool is devoured by his own creations soon afterwards.

 On another five planes, the forces of Chaos - led by Xiombarg, Queen of the Swords - reign supreme and are on the verge on eradicating the last resistance from the forces of Law.
 The avatars of the Bear and Dog gods plot with Earl Glandyth-a-Krae to murder Corum and return Arioch to the Fifteen Planes.
 Guided by Arkyn, Corum, Rhalina and companion Jhary-a-Conel cross the planes and encounter the King Without A Country, the last of his people who in turn is seeking the City in the Pyramid.
 The group locate the City, which is in fact a floating arsenal powered by advanced technology and inhabited by a people originally from Corum's world and his distant kin.